a-h-i/dev-ops-documentation/users-and-permissions/simple-user-creation.md

 as root add group via `groupadd nopasswheel`

-add your user to that group `usermod -aG nopasswheel taskarabia`.
+add your user to that group `usermod -aG nopasswheel example_user_1`.

 Then as root edit the file `/etc/sudoers`  and add this at the end of the file `%nopasswheel ALL=(ALL) NOPASSWD: ALL`.

-Relogin with taskarabia user if applicable and you are now a sudoer.
+Relogin with example_user_1 user if applicable and you are now a sudoer.